 It cannot be stressed enough that when riding a bike, it is vital that you wear a properly fitted helmet.

-Your helmet provides you with protection against injuries should you crash or fall.
+Your helmet provides you with protection against head injury should you crash or fall.

 The best way to ensure that your head will not sustain any injuries when riding your bike is by wearing your helmet whenever you ride.

-As a helmet doesn’t work if it isn’t correctly fitted, knowing how to adjust bike helmet straps to secure it before riding is essential.
+As a helmet doesn’t work if it isn’t correctly fitted, knowing how to adjust the straps to secure it before riding is essential.
 Read on to learn more.

 Correctly Fitting Your Helmet